 Earlier in his career, he was a reporter for the San Francisco Chronicle, a commentator on National Public Radio’s “All Things Considered,” and a co-founder, editor, and writer at Mother Jones magazine.
-Links to recent articles and book presentations of his appear below.
 He has received the Theodore Roosevelt-Woodrow Wilson Award from the American Historical Association and in 2014 was elected a fellow of the American Academy of Arts and Sciences.
 He is a three-time winner of the California Book Awards’ Gold Medal for Nonfiction.

 The New York Times Book Review has featured Hochschild as the subject of its weekly “By the Book” interview.
 At the Graduate School of Journalism, former PBS NewsHour correspondent Elizabeth Farnsworth talked with Hochschild about his work (interview starts at 6:00 minutes into the video recording), and in Bunia, Democratic Republic of Congo, Scott Pelley of “60 Minutes” spoke with him about his writing about that country.
 Terry Gross of NPR’s “Fresh Air” has done interviews with Hochschild about American Midnight, about Spain in Our Hearts and about To End All Wars.
 The late Studs Terkel’s audio archive contains his interview with Hochschild about Half the Way Home.

 In 2012, Hochschild was honored for the body of his work by the American Academy of Arts and Letters.
 Here are excerpts from a statement he made on that occasion.

 Audio/Visual Presentations of selected books by Adam Hochschild:

 Selected recent articles by Adam Hochschild:

 History Wars–The Latest Round (New York Review of Books)

 The Cult of J. Edgar Hoover (The Nation)

 ‘They Have No Objection to Being Killed’ (New York Review of Books)